taikt/codefun/deepl/cguard/README.md

 ### Windows
 - Install Python from https://www.python.org/downloads/windows/
 - Open Command Palette (Ctrl+Shift+P), type `LGEDV: Install MCP Server` and select the command.
-- The extension will open a terminal and run the PowerShell script `install_mcp.ps1` to install MCP server in `C:\Program Files\MCP Server CodeGuard` (default).
+- The extension will install MCP server in `C:\Program Files\MCP Server CodeGuard` (default).
-- After installation, you will see a success notification and a sample configuration file `.vscode/mcp.json` created in your project folder.
+- After installation, a sample configuration file `.vscode/mcp.json` is created in your project folder.

 ### Linux
 - Install Python using your package manager (e.g., `sudo apt install python3 python3-venv python3-pip`).
 - Open Command Palette (Ctrl+Shift+P), type `LGEDV: Install MCP Server` and select the command.
-- The extension will open a terminal and run the Bash script `install_mcp.sh` to install MCP server in `~/mcp_server` (default).
+- The extension will install MCP server in `~/mcp_server` (default).
-- After installation, you will see a success notification and a sample configuration file `.vscode/mcp.json` created in your project folder.
+- After installation, a sample configuration file `.vscode/mcp.json` is created in your project folder.
 - If you need to adjust the path for `CPP_DIR` or `CUSTOM_RULE_PATH`, edit the `.vscode/mcp.json` file to match your project.